aha-app/getting_started_balloons/README.md

     offset: 60

 Offset that the balloon should be placed from the target element.
+This offset is measured between the bounding boxes of the balloon and the target element.

 ### angle